 Ongoing flu like symptoms, tinnitus, pain, fatigue (not just feeling tired - bedridden, housebound) & sometimes a profound inability to remain upright; even attempting to get out-side in a wheelchair is not an option for some people; dysautonomia can make sitting up and standing, virtually impossible, especially for a significant duration.
 For me the most disturbing aspect of this illness is something I call PAYBACK - post exertional malaise, PEM, as mentioned earlier on.
 Even on a “good day” if I over exert, it will cost me.

-Any therapy/treatment can serve as a catch 22 when you have ME/CFS, because the exertion of getting to and from it can sometimes outweigh the potential benefits, then you’re possible back at square 1 - or the minus squares that come before it.
+Any therapy/treatment can serve as a catch 22 when you have ME, because the exertion of getting to and from it can sometimes outweigh the potential benefits, then you’re possible back at square 1 - or the minus squares that come before it.
+And we all know how dangerous that is.

 Also, most treatment is not funded by our NHS and can therefore be extremely costly.
 It is my personal view that every person struggling with ‘post’ viral illness should at least be allowed to try something non-invasive such as Hyperbaric Oxygen Therapy on the NHS, to see if it could bring them some much needed respite/relief and/or possibly enable a gradual return back to a better quality of life and/or work.
 Once again, I am not a doctor, or a scientist, this is not advice or a professional opinion; I am just a person who caught a virus and hasn't been able to get better... like millions of others...